cholla-hydro/cholla/docs/sphinx/Development/build-time-config.md

 Originally, the build system made the source code aware of the configuration options by passing all the tokens in ``DFLAGS`` directly as arguments to the compiler.
 More recently, we have adopted a new strategy.

-At present, the build-system uses the [configure_file.py tool](#about-configure-file) to communicate the configuration parameters.
+At present, the build-system uses the {ref}`configure_file.py tool <about-configure-file>` to communicate the configuration parameters.
 Specifically, the build system passes all the tokens in ``DFLAGS`` as arguments to ``configure_file.py`` to generate a file called ``cholla_config.h`` from {repository-file}`src/cholla_config.h.in`.
 Then the compiler is passed the option ``-include cholla_config.h``, which tells the compiler to act like ``#include "cholla_config.h"`` is the first line of every source file.